ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 ## Alternative Approaches
 Where do we go from here?
 Benchmarks can identify how well a system performs but are specific to one workload and configuration.
-Microbenchmarks are useful for identifying system bottlenecks but they're clearly too ad hoc in their coverage.
+Microbenchmarks are useful for identifying system bottlenecks.
+However, they don't provide a way to systematically guarantee the absence of scaling limitations.
 Is there a way to more consistently identify issues?
 Up until recently the answer was no. However, work in 2014 by Clements [Clements, 2014] built on the notion of disjoint-access-parallel memory systems [Israeli, 94] to rigorously identify